annotation/text-fabric/docs/Writing/Transcription.md

     [Hebrew](../Writing/Hebrew.html): full list of characters covered by the ETCBC and phonetic transcriptions

     [Syriac](../Writing/Syriac.html): full list of characters covered by the ETCBC transcriptions

+    [Arabic](../Writing/Arabic.html): full list of characters covered by the transcription used for the Quran

 ??? abstract "Usage"
     Invoke the transcription functionality as follows: